CSCI101R PC Assembly/Soft Skills - 2 Class Hours/2 Lab Hours/3 Credits

 CSCI235R Networking III - 2 Class Hours/2 Lab Hours/3 Credits

-This course is a continuation of Moderate Networking, with increased focus on the installation and configuration of local and wide area networks.
+This course is a continuation of Networking II, with increased focus on the installation and configuration of local and wide area networks.
 Topics include physically connecting LANs and WANs to Cisco routers, implementing static and dynamic routing using the Cisco IOS and troubleshooting routing problems.
 Access Control Lists provide an introduction to the creation of firewalls.
 Classful and classless routing protocols like RIP v1, RIP v 2, single area OSPF, and EIGRP will be thoroughly covered.
 In addition to basic switch configuration, Virtual LANs are created and trunking is implemented between switches.
 WAN services such as T1, ISDN, Frame Relay and PPP are examined.
-(Prerequisite: CSCI220R)
+(Prerequisite: CSCI120R)

 CSCI240R Networking IV - 2 Class Hours/2 Lab Hours/3 Credits